Ferdi265/pico4k/README.md

 The first 4K intro for the Raspberry Pi Pico.
 Wild compo entry released at Function 2022.

+This release comes with a new and shiny packer for Raspberry Pi Pico, see `PICOPACK.md`.

 ## Platform

 Raspberry Pi Pico - 264 KB RAM, 2 MB flash, 125+ MHz CPU (easily overclockable